eaardal/konfiggy/README.md

     <add key="prod.mySetting" value="prod-specific-value" />
 </appSettings>
 ```
-You then configure Konfiggy to resolve the `dev`, `qa`, or `prod` tags in some way.
+You then configure Konfiggy to resolve the `dev`, `qa`, or `prod` tags (you can use whatever tags/names you want) in some way.
 The built-in methods include
 - Machine Environment Variable
 - Conditional Compilation
 - In code